Tony Atlas: Early career (1974–1984)

-Atlas started wrestling in 1974 for the National Wrestling Alliance World Wide/Mid Atlantic area.
+Following high school, Atlas started wrestling in 1974 for the National Wrestling Alliance World Wide/Mid Atlantic area.
 His debut, on July 10, was a tag team match with Bob Bruggers against Art Neilson and The Blue Scorpion.
 The match finished with Atlas winning the fall for his team with a sleeper hold on The Blue Scorpion.

 Throughout his career he worked for World Championship Wrestling (WCW), the NWA's Jim Crockett Promotions, the World Wrestling Council (WWC), World Class Championship Wrestling (WCCW), the American Wrestling Association (AWA), and the World Wrestling Federation (WWF).
 Among his regular partners were Tommy Rich (as "TNT"), Dick Murdoch, and Rocky Johnson.
 He was also the first man to press slam and pin Hulk Hogan though Hogan's foot was on the rope and the referee did not see it.

 During his time with the NWA, Atlas captured the NWA Georgia Tag Team Title with Tommy Rich.
 He later teamed with Mr. Wrestling II, Thunderbolt Patterson, Kevin Sullivan, and Rocky Johnson.

 In 1979, he won the Pro Mr. USA bodybuilding title in the inferior WBBG organization (there were only five competitors).
 Thereafter, he was frequently promoted as "Mr. USA."
 That same year, he won a bench press meet, by bench pressing 540 lbs. raw (no bench shirt) in the 242-pound division.

 In 1982, he wrestled for New Japan Pro-Wrestling.

 From 1982 to 1983 he wrestled for Bill Watts's Universal Wrestling Federation.
 Then from 1983 to 1984 he returned to Georgia and wrestled in St. Louis.